How to Build a Robust Flutter App Initialization Flow with Riverpod

 Improved Error Handling with a StatefulWidget

-• If the initialization fails, show an error message with a “Retry” button
+• If initialization fails, show an error message with a “Retry” button.

-• If all goes well, show the main app UI
+• If initialization succeeds, show the main app UI.

-To flesh out this widget, we can consider these steps:
+To fully flesh out this widget, we could:

 Asynchronous Dependency Initialization with Riverpod